TheRenegadeCoder/sample-programs-website/docs/languages/lua/index.md

 ---
-title: The Lua Programming Language
-layout: default
-date: 2020-05-02
-last-modified: 2022-05-18
-tags: [lua]
 authors:
 - the_renegade_coder
+date: 2020-05-02
 featured-image: programming-languages.jpg
+last-modified: 2022-05-18
+layout: default
+tags:
+- lua
+title: The Lua Programming Language
 ---

 Welcome to the Lua page!
 Here, you'll find a description of the language as well as a list of sample programs in that language.